 Did you know rivers and streams provide more than two-thirds of our drinking water supply?
 This means that the water that you drink, cook and shower with, and use to clean your clothes and dishes, might come from a river.

-Any day is a good day to get to know your drinking water source, but this week it is especially important because it’s National Drinking Water Week.
-This week we’re celebrating the source of our drinking water and learning what we can do at home and in our community to help keep it clean.
+Let’s celebrate the source of our drinking water and learn what we can do at home and in our community to help keep it clean.

 Where does your drinking water come from?

 The Environmental Protection Agency’s Drinking Water Mapping Application to Protect Source Waters is a great place to start.
 There, you can learn where your local water utility is getting your drinking water from.
 For example:

 - If you live in Seattle, your water comes from the Cedar and Tolt rivers, where surrounding forests help protect water quality.

 - If you live in New York, your water comes from the Delaware River basin.

 - The 3.2 million residents of Minnesota’s Twin Cities get their water from the Mississippi River.

 - Most of metro Atlanta’s 4.1 million residents get their water from the Chattahoochee and Flint rivers.